 Fief can play with as few as three and as many as six players.
 The game is noticeably different with more players as villages become a premium.
 Also, you need at least four players to be able to trigger alliances, so three players really miss out on a layer of strategy.

 Fief certainly has plenty for you to consider as you play, but the core concept of the game is fairly easy to pick up.
 The entire system of politics, plotting, and military intertwines very well.
 Of course, your mileage in the game will depend on the makeup of your gaming group.
 Those opposed to negotiations or sensitive to backstabbing will not enjoy it.
-However, if treachery and power interest you, Fief is an excellent game.
+However, if treachery and power interest you, and you can ignore some of its annoyances, then Fief may be a solid title for you.

 Designed by: Phillippe Mouchebeuf